greenelab/deep-review/manuscript.md

 For these reasons, deep learning has recently become popular in some areas of biology and medicine, while having lower adoption in other areas.
 At the same time, this highlights the potentially even larger role that it may play in future research, given the increases in data in all biomedical fields.
 It is also important to see it as a branch of machine learning and acknowledge that it has the same limitations as other approaches in that field.
-In particular, the results are still dependent on the underlying study design and the usual caveats of correlation versus causation still apply -- a more precise answer is only better than a less precise one if it answers the correct question.
+In particular, the results are still dependent on the underlying study design and the usual caveats of correlation versus causation still apply---a more precise answer is only better than a less precise one if it answers the correct question.

 ### Will deep learning transform the study of human disease?